APrettyCoolProgram/sobchak/README.md

 # Sobchak

-Create/verify SHA256 hashes for all files in a directory.
+Sobchak is a simple little application that creates and/or verifies SHA256 hashes for all files in a directory.
+If a hash exists for a file

-Development of [Sobchak v2](https://github.com/APrettyCoolProgram/Sobchak/tree/development) is underway.
+## Version 1.0 (current release)
+Built using .NET Core 5 w/WPF, this version is only compatible with Microsoft Windows.

 ### Sobhack v1.0 requirements